matthew-sladescu/xml-cue-samples/XMLEncodingProposal.md

 The [GData convention](https://developers.google.com/gdata/docs/json?csw=1) is similar to Badgerfish, however makes no distincion between identifiers used for elements and those used for attributes.

 Unlike the Badferfish convention, if one were to use this convention to map from XML to CUE, it would mean that it becomes ambiguous whether you are referring to an attribute or to an element when writing a CUE constraint.
-Further, the rules specified [here](https://developers.google.com/gdata/docs/json?csw=1) do not specify what happens when there is a collision between an element name and an attribute name.
+Further, it is not clear from the rules specified [here](https://developers.google.com/gdata/docs/json?csw=1) what happens when there is a collision between an element name and an attribute name.

-### Abdera
+### Abdera and Cobra

-This convention is similar to the GData convention, however, it uses a "children" array and "attributes" object when both nested XML elements and attributes are mentioned.
-Having to mention these array and object labels along with associated indexes to access children makes it too unwieldy to write CUE constraints with.
-For example:
+[These conventions](https://readthedocs.org/projects/xmljson/downloads/pdf/stable/) are similar to the GData convention, however, they use a "children" array and "attributes" object when both nested XML elements and attributes are mentioned.
+Having to mention`children` and/or `attributes` in CUE constraints increases verbosity, which goes against the readability objective of this paper.
+To illustrate this with an example for Abdera:

-*XML*
+*xml*
 ```
 <note myAttr="attrVal" attrTwo="two">
 	<point>example</point>
 	<sample>other</other>
 </note>
 ```

-*CUE*
+would map to:

+*cue*
 ```
 {
 	note: {
 		attributes:  {
 			myAttr: "attrVal"
-			attrTwo: "example"
+			attrTwo: "two"
 		}
 		children: [ {
-			$
+			point: "example"
+			sample: "other"
 		}]
 	}

 }
 ```

 ### JsonML

-Short for JSON Markup Language, this convention makes heavy use of arrays to ensure an order-preserving mapping, where each element maps to an array entry, and each attribute also maps to an array entry.
+Short for JSON Markup Language, [this convention](http://www.jsonml.org/xml/) makes heavy use of arrays to ensure an order-preserving mapping, where each element maps to an array entry, and each attribute also maps to an array entry.
+An example mapping is shown [here](https://wiki.open311.org/JSON_and_XML_Conversion/).

-Having to use integer indexes when writing a CUE constraint rather than just simply use the element and attribute identifiers found in the XML makes this mapping too unwieldy to use.
+Having to use work out (count) integer indexes when writing a CUE constraint rather than just simply using the element and attribute identifiers found in the XML makes this mapping too unwieldy to use.